Gemma Collins: Personal life

 Collins lives in Roxwell, Chelmsford in a barn conversion which she bought for £1.35 million in 2021.
 She has described the house as her "dream home" and has had multiple renovations including a swimming pool and a summer house.
 Collins enjoys gardening and has expressed her love of plants.
 Collins is passionate about animals and nature.
-She has several life-size animal sculptures inside her home and in her garden, including a horse with a disco ball, a giraffe lamp, as well as a wooden Asian mother elephant and its calf, the former of which she donated £22,000 to CoExistence, an environmental art campaign conceptualised by the Elephant Family.
+She has several life-size animal sculptures inside her home and in her garden, including a horse with a disco ball and a giraffe lamp, as well as a wooden Asian mother elephant and its calf, the former of which she donated £22,000 to CoExistence, an environmental art campaign conceptualised by the Elephant Family.

 Relationships

 In 2012, Collins dated fellow The Only Way Is Essex cast member Charlie King.
-During their relationship, Collins had suspicions that King was gay.
+During their relationship, she had suspicions that King was gay.
 He later came out in 2014.
-Following their split, she began a relationship with mechanic Rami Hawash, whom she had previously dated in 2011; and the pair became engaged on 25 December 2013, however the engagement was called off a few weeks later.
-In November 2014, Collins was assaulted by her then boyfriend Alexander Moss at her former home in Warley.
-Reflecting on the incident in 2017, Collins said her biggest regret was not pressing charges because she was "too scared to see it through."
-Collins briefly dated James Argent in 2012, before reuniting with ex-boyfriend Rami.
+Following their split, Collins began a relationship with mechanic, Rami Hawash - whom she had previously dated in 2011 - and the pair became engaged on 25 December 2013; however, the engagement was called off a few weeks later.
+In November 2014, Collins was assaulted by her then boyfriend, Alexander Moss, at her former home in Warley.
+Reflecting on the incident in 2017, she said her biggest regret was not pressing charges because she was "too scared to see it through”.
+Collins briefly dated James Argent in 2012, before reuniting with ex-boyfriend, Rami.
 The pair reconciled in December 2017 when Argent professed his love for Collins during The Only Way Is Essexmas and they were in an on-and-off relationship until July 2020.
 Argent struggled with cocaine addiction which resulted in the breakdown of their relationship.
 Collins said Argent's addiction made her feel "suicidal" and caused her to suffer from post-traumatic stress disorder as a result.

-In July 2021, Collins confirmed she had rekindled her relationship with ex-fiancé Rami Hawash several months previously after she was spotted wearing her engagement ring in April.
+In July 2021, Collins confirmed she had rekindled her relationship with ex-fiancé, Rami Hawash, several months previously after she was spotted wearing her engagement ring in April.
 They reconnected again after meeting at a Madonna concert.
 During an interview with The Times in December 2021, Collins announced that the pair were engaged for the second time.
 She also discussed her plans to have a baby with Hawash as well as a television show to document the pregnancy and baby's birth.
-Collins also acts as a stepmother to Hawash's son Tristan (born 2018).
+She is stepmother to Hawash's son.